fredgdaley2/Sortiously/README.md

 # Sortiously

-Sortiously - Sort a delimited or fixed width files by a defined key with options filter data and report progress.
+#### Sortiously - Sort a delimited or fixed width files by a defined key with data filter options and report progress.

-Additionally can merge purge files.
-Documentation in ReadMeMurgePurge.txt
+*Additionally can merge purge files.
+Documentation in **ReadMeMurgePurge.txt***

-Dependencies: System.Data.SQLite.Core
+##### *Dependencies:* System.Data.SQLite.Core

 Sort more than one file at a time using background workers or multiple threads.

 Progress Reporting: Use this knowing that it will slow down the process due to writing to console or other output source.
-In testing when doing a file with 175,000 plus lines it took about 25 to 30 seconds more to finish the process.
 So if you want pure speed don't report the progress.

-The progress report object, SortProgress looks like this:
+#### The progress report object:

     public class SortProgress
     {